Explore the Benefits of Mobile Friendly Website Design Today

 What is the Viewport and Why Is It Important in Responsive Design?

 The viewport defines the area on a mobile device where a web page is displayed and is controlled via a meta tag that instructs the browser on how to scale and initialise page dimensions.
 Correct viewport configuration prevents unscaled, zoomed-out layouts and ensures CSS units accurately map to device widths, leading to predictable behaviour of responsive rules.
-Omitting the viewport tag can result in illegibly small text or layouts rendering as if on a desktop, severely impacting usability and SEO.
+Omitting the viewport tag can result in illegible text or layouts rendering as if on a desktop, severely impacting usability and SEO.
 Establishing a proper viewport is a simple yet critical step in any responsive web development project.

 What is the Difference Between Responsive and Adaptive Web Design?